KenjiEndo15/HacknShare/content/posts/caution-during-cybersecurity-engagements.md

 I’ve seen this happen before when, unfortunately, a bit more research could have revealed a [non-disruptive alternative discovered](https://dirkjanm.io/a-different-way-of-abusing-zerologon/) by Dirk-Jan ([@_dirkjan](https://x.com/_dirkjan)).

 Some exploits may seem less risky and more tempting to execute, but in such cases, obtaining explicit client approval is absolutely essential.
-In fact, whenever in doubt, you should regularly consult the client.
+In fact, whenever in doubt, you should regularly consult your client.
 This could involve exploiting a vulnerability that might have unintended side effects or retrieving locally sensitive files, such as NTDS dumps or password manager vaults.

 Another example of a strong DoS attack I've encountered involves account locking within an AD environment.
 In this case, a brute-force attempt was made under the assumption that the domain policy did not enforce account lockouts.
 However, a fine-grained policy was in place that established lockout thresholds, and this critical detail was inaccessible because the pentester lacked the necessary privileges to retrieve it.